KnutOplandMoen/light_NN/README.md

 **a**x^2 + **b**x + **c**.
 Here the network predict output neuron 9, which is correct :star_struck::star_struck:
 # Setup

-Below is an explanation that highlights the two classes—network and q_network—and shows how their training and prediction workflows differ.
 In general:

 **network:**
 This class is designed for supervised learning tasks.
 It maps inputs to known outputs using labeled training data.
 Its training involves minimizing a loss function (like cross-entropy or mean squared error) through gradient descent.

 **q_network:**
-This class is typically used in reinforcement learning contexts, where the goal is to learn a Q-value function that estimates the quality (expected cumulative reward) of taking a certain action in a given state.
-Training involves interacting with an environment (or using stored experience), updating Q-values using temporal difference learning rules, and sometimes using techniques such as experience replay.
+This class is used in reinforcement learning contexts, where the goal is to learn a Q-value function that estimates the quality (expected cumulative reward) of taking a certain action in a given state.
+Training involves interacting with an environment (or using stored experience), to then update Q-values.

 ## Training the Neural Network